Should I Become a Movie Producer?

 Movie producers hire starring actors and important crew members, secure financing for film projects, select scripts, oversee idea development and choose directors.
 Prospective movie producers need creativity, drive, a sharp business sense and knowledge of films and the film industry.
-This job can come with prestige and high pay for a select few, but for most it does not.
+This job can come with prestige and high pay for a select few.
 The work hours are long, and stress related to deadlines is common in this profession.
 Travel may be required.

 Step 1: Earn a Bachelor's Degree

-- Develop relationships with fellow students.
-Film programs at colleges and universities may offer ways for students to participate and interact with each other outside of the classroom, such as in group projects or at film screenings.
-Working alongside other individuals interested in the film industry may also help to sharpen important communication skills.
+Film programs may offer ways for students to participate and interact with each other outside of the classroom, such as in group projects or at film screenings.
+Working alongside other individuals interested in the film industry may help to sharpen important communication skills.

-Experience is essential to secure a position as a movie producer, which can include working 1-5 years in the industry.
+Experience is essential to securing a position as a movie producer.
+Experience can include working 1 to 5 years in the industry.
 Producers may come from many backgrounds, such as acting or behind the scenes in publicity, screenwriting or casting.
-Many producers build the necessary experience by starting in the industry as production assistants or other entry-level jobs.
+Many producers build the necessary experience by starting in the industry as production assistants or in other entry-level roles.
 Formal apprenticeship programs may be available for aspiring movie producers to work as program assistants.

-- Develop an industry network.
-Movie production is about knowing how to put together a film project.
-It's also important for aspiring movie producers to read film production publications and attend events, such as seminars and film festivals.
+It's important for movie producers to stay 'in-the-know' of the film industry.
+This can be done by reading film production publications and attending events, such as seminars and film festivals.
 The industry is constantly changing, with new talent, emerging technology and new ways to distribute films.
-Staying abreast of the latest industry players, news and information is important to creating a successful career as a movie producer.
+Staying abreast of the latest industry players, news and information, is important to finding opportunities for advancement as a movie producer.